softwaremill/jekyll-softwaremill/_posts/company/2016-06-07-six-steps-to-improve-your-remote-communication-with-teamspeak.md

 ## Away from keyboard status

-There are only few more irritating things than a situation where you are describing a complicated problem to developers in your team for a few minutes only to notice that all of them are away from their computers.
+There is almost nothing more irritating than describing a complicated problem to developers in your team for a few minutes only to notice that all of them are away from their computers.
 Of course you can always ask beforehand, but... this quickly becomes a tedious task.
 To avoid such situations we have introduced a habit to use "Toggle away" TeamSpeak status
 (marked with red rectangles):

 ![everyone-is-away](/img/uploads/2016/05/team_speak_away_all.png)

 So in one glance you can check if person is away or not.
-Clicking this "toggle" it each time is rather a slow and quickly becomes a tedious task so we have added a handy shortcut to toggle it on and off.
+Clicking this "toggle" each time is rather a slow and quickly becomes a tedious task so we have added a handy shortcut to toggle it on and off.
 This way we have reached another important topic.

 ## Shortcuts, shortcuts, shortcuts